listing-mirror/knowledge_base/mirror/amazon-to-ebay.md

 *A GIF GOES HERE*

 ### Bulk Templates
 If you have a large amount of listings that need to be fixed, a bulk edit template will be the best way to fix these issues.
-Listing Mirror has a slew of different bulk edit templates to meet your needs, but in this case, we'll be using a **Missing Category Specific** template.
+In this instance, we'll be using a **Missing Category Specific** template.

 1. On the menubar, click **Listings**, followed by **Bulk Edit Templates**
 2. From the dropdown, select **Missing Category Specific**, select the eBay channel, and click **Download**.